GuideNepalTaxFreelanceSide IncomeTDS

 Once VAT-registered:

-For most full-time freelancers earning a comfortable living, the year you cross रू 30 lakh of services turnover is the year you also get an accountant.
-The VAT compliance cycle (monthly returns, input/output reconciliation) is enough overhead that the time cost beats the accountant's fee.
+For most full-time freelancers earning a comfortable living, the year you cross रू 30 lakh of services turnover is also the year you hire an accountant.
+The VAT compliance cycle (monthly returns, input/output reconciliation) carries enough overhead that the time cost beats the accountant's fee.

 Presumptive (D-01) vs standard return

 Below certain thresholds, Nepal allows a simplified small-taxpayer regime.
-D-01 / presumptive tax is available to:
+D-01 / presumptive tax is open to:

 The simplification: a flat presumptive amount based on location/turnover band, no detailed P&L required.

-Most software/design freelancers fall into a grey area.
+Most software and design freelancers sit in a grey area.
 The IRD reads "consultant" broadly.
 If your income is mostly client services, expect to file the standard return rather than D-01, even if your numbers are small.

 What to actually set aside, by lane